 - Dijon mustard

-the steps to make maple pork tenderloin with apples
+How to make pork tenderloin with apples

 Like many 30 minute dinner ideas, there are only a few steps to making this pork tenderloin with apples recipe.
+This is a brief overview of the recipe.
+Scroll to the printable recipe card for complete instructions.

-Start by seasoning the pork tenderloin with kosher salt, pepper and ground sage.
-Next sear the tenderloins in butter so they are golden brown on all sides.
-To finish cooking the pork, roast it in the oven.
+- Next sear the tenderloins in butter so they are golden brown on all sides.

-While the pork tenderloin roasts, sauté the apples and make the maple glaze.
+- While the pork tenderloin roasts, sauté the apples and make the maple glaze.
 The apples take only a few minutes to cook.
-Stir in real maple syrup, apple cider vinegar and Dijon mustard.
-After a gentle boil, add a pat of butter for richness and season the glaze with kosher salt and pepper.

 - Take the pork tenderloin out of the refrigerator about 20 to 30 minutes before preparing it.
 The pork will cook more evenly if the chill is taken off the meat.